Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/transcriptions/yt-unMHGjOsGAc.md

 # [March 9th, 2019 Livestream](../2019-03-09.md)
 ## Q&A: Any plans for farming (for biomass production) ?
 https://www.youtube.com/watch?v=unMHGjOsGAc
-This question was possibly duplicated with a more recent answer: [February 23rd, 2021 Livestream Q&A: Is there a plan to let us grow food in some way?](./yt-axNVUjsuMwo.md) [https://www.youtube.com/watch?v=axNVUjsuMwo](https://www.youtube.com/watch?v=axNVUjsuMwo)
+This question was possibly duplicated with a more recent answer: [March 23rd, 2021 Livestream Q&A: Will there ever be Farming in the game?](./yt-o2GDy5QKSfQ.md) [https://www.youtube.com/watch?v=o2GDy5QKSfQ](https://www.youtube.com/watch?v=o2GDy5QKSfQ)

 ### Topics